 The Library Management System has not changed very much in the last 20 years.
-The format and the approach other than now being web based, is fundamentally the same.
+The format and approach, other than now being web-based, are fundamentally the same.
 There are too many suppliers!
 Many will be sold or merged as we have seen in the past few years and only a few will remain.
-Others will grow into something more knowledge-focussed and less back office process-driven.
+Others will grow into something more knowledge-focused and less back-office process-driven.

 This in part is because the library profession has not changed that much in its approach to managing content.
 The biggest change is in search and the need to simplify search for end users.